4training/npl-tools-client/README.md

 This project application that houses the genmapper tools used in 4training.net.

+We have plans and visions to use the app to help it's users to achieve their full potential.
+To find out how you can help, contact us or look at the issues.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.